MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 Critical- Time Delay: Devices will be offered updates with a 48-hour delay.
 Suggested for critical environments only.

-If you disable or do not configure this policy, the device will stay up to date automatically during the gradual release cycle.
+If you disable or don’t configure this policy, the device will stay up to date automatically during the gradual release cycle.
 Suitable for most devices.

 Supported OS versions: Windows 10
 Note: This policy is available starting with platform version 4.18.2106.5 and later